-It is a simple plug and play use but if you want to use the Dolby surround-sound system, you will need to download the free software from Logitech’s website.
+Also, the Logitech G430 Headphone has a high emphasis on earcup design and weight.
+It has a simple plug and play installation, but if you want to use the Dolby surround sound system, you’ll have to download the software for free from Logitech’s website.

 Logitech has 40mm drivers that are capable of producing a 20Hz-20Khz response.
 The microphone has a Pressure Gradient Electret Condenser, which helps the users pick up sound patterns from multiple directions.
 Because of this, the G430 can preserve the quality of your games so that you can thoroughly enjoy them.

 The earcups are low maintenance and ergonomic.
 They are headphones are easily detachable, meaning that you can wash them and change them if the padding starts to wear down.
 As with its microphone, it folds away in the top or booms out in the bottom to the sound of your voice.

 With the user placed in the center, the sound comes from at 360° degree field.
 You can hear sirens, footsteps with proper spatial distinction.
 This headphone uses 40mm neodymium drivers that have a discrete channel that’s dedicated to low-frequency effects.

 With its noise cancellation technology, the mic has zero interference when you’re speaking.
 As with its sound controls, it has a mute switch and a volume rocker.